 - complaints response procedure

-In some Alpine Shire locations, it is possible to use Alpine Shire Council mains power.
-If you need this and it is available at your event location, your appointed Development Officer (Events) team member will provide you with the details to arrange access.
-You can then source your own reputable event electrician to manage power requirements during your event.
-The event organiser is responsible for ensuring any independent operators must comply with the appropriate health and safety regulations.
-All electrical equipment must have current test and tag.
+In some locations, it is possible to use mains power supplied by Alpine Shire Council.
+If you need this (and it is available at your event location) the Events Team will provide you with the details to arrange access.
+The event organiser can then source a qualified electrician to manage power requirements during your event.
+The event organiser is responsible for ensuring any independent operators comply with the appropriate health and safety regulations.
+All electrical equipment must have current 'test and tag' checks.

 - event details